The Bridgespan Group: History

 Bridgespan grew from a desire by Bain & Company to expand their support of nonprofits.
 The idea started by doing occasional pro bono work for nonprofits.
 Bain consultant Thomas Tierney had been involved with nonprofit work since the 1980s.
 After becoming worldwide managing director, Tierney began to focus his attention on consulting for charities.
 Between 1995 and 1999, three studies about the nonprofit market were conducted.
-Establishing an industry concentration within Bain & Company was considered and rejected.
-Instead the decision was made to create an allied, yet still independent, entity called the Bridgespan Group.
+The decision was made to create an allied, yet still independent, entity called the Bridgespan Group.

 In 1996, co-founder Jeff Bradach, a business professor and former Bain consultant, joined the company.
 In 1998, co-founder Paul Carttar, a former Bain Partner, joined.
 Tierney pitched the idea of forming Bridgespan to his partners in 1999.
 He emphasized his desire for an ongoing partnership with Bain, which would accrue benefits (e.g., recruitment as well as public relations).
 Bain provided Bridgespan with a one million dollar grant for the first three years, in addition to administrative support and several loaned employees ("externs").
 The organization was also initially supported by grants from the Surdna Foundation, Bill & Melinda Gates Foundation, the William and Flora Hewlett Foundation, the Edna McConnell Clark Foundation and the Atlantic Philanthropies.

 It has advised Bill & Melinda Gates Foundation, Ford Foundation, Bloomberg Philanthropies, the Rockefeller Foundation, YMCA of the USA, The Salvation Army, and the Sesame Workshop.

 The group launched its first website, www.bridgespan.org, in 2000 and started operations from a Boston-based office.
-By fall of 2000, the organization had 27 employees and had opened an office in San Francisco.
+By fall of 2000, the organization had opened an office in San Francisco.
 Their services emphasized analytical consulting.
 Even with substantial subsidies, the assignments were sometimes too expensive for small charities with foundations often funding the work for the charities they supported.

 In 2003, Bridgespan created the "Bridgestar" initiative that focused on leadership development and professional's transition into nonprofit careers.
 The Bridgestar.org site merged with Bridgespan.org in 2012.

 In 2005, it received 1,700 applications for 18 positions while claiming that they can only serve 10% of the domestic US demand.

 Bridgespan has expanded globally, opening offices in: